reubenPalumbo/reubenPalumbo/README.md

-#Hello World, Reuben Palumbo here!
+# Hello World, Reuben Palumbo here!

-##Welcome to my amazing github profile, I hope you enjoy your stay!
+## Welcome to my amazing github profile, I hope you enjoy your stay!

+---

 **Little about me:**